Skip to content Skip to sidebar Skip to footer

 Monsoon (June to September) — Green, Misty & Beautiful

 The monsoon transforms Sakleshpur into a lush, dreamlike landscape.
 Waterfalls swell, streams fill up, and mist hangs around the valleys and estates.
 It’s one of the most atmospheric times to explore the region, especially for travellers who enjoy nature at its most dramatic.
 However, roads can be wet and slippery, especially near estate belts and hill sections, so travellers should drive slowly and plan buffer time into their schedule.
 This is also the best period for those who love rainy getaways, dense greenery, and low-key indoor stays.
+Talking about places to visit near Bangalore, did you know Kodaikanal top’s the list?
+Give our guide on best time to visit, monsoon tips & stays Kodaikanal a read.

-Post-Monsoon (September to October) — Fresh, Vibrant & Photogenic
+in Post-Monsoon (September to October) — Fresh, Vibrant & Photogenic

 Post-monsoon months are incredibly scenic.
 The landscape appears freshly washed, the air is crisp, and temperatures start dropping again.
 This is a wonderful period for photography, gentle treks, and outdoor activities because the climate is cool without being too cold.
 Many travellers consider this the sweet spot before the tourist season begins in November.